Application Process to Become a

 - A Local Board.

-All applicants that do not already possess a Certificate of Approval from the Maryland Higher Education Commission (MHEC) must first submit a Training Provider Questionnaire (TPQ) (Word) or Training Provider Questionnaire (TPQ) (PDF) to MHEC.
+All applicants that do not already possess a Certificate of Approval from the Maryland Higher Education Commission (MHEC) must first submit a Training Provider Questionnaire (TPQ) (PDF) to MHEC.
 MHEC uses the information provided in the questionnaire to: (a) determine whether or not the training proposed requires a Certificate of Approval issued by MHEC; (b) receive a letter of exemption or “not regulated status” from MHEC (not required to obtain a Certificate of Approval from the Commission); or (c) to be advised that the entity must seek approval from the higher education authority in the home State where the out-of-State training provider is conducting training and included on the home State’s ETPL.

 Below is the link to the application to add training providers/programs to the Maryland Eligible Training Provider List (ETPL) of occupational training eligible for funding through WIOA.